russellane/lscolors/docs/docs.md

 ##### Notes

-This is an internal command used during packaging to create documentation files.
+This is an internal command used during the packaging process.

 ##### See Also